cscart/docs/en/user_guide/addons/zapier/index.rst

 Let's consider in detail how you can automate workflows via the example.

-*Imagine that you are looking for vendors for your wallpaper marketplace.
-To do this, you are going to an exhibition of interior decoration.
-There you meet potential vendors who are ready to sell their products on your marketplace.
-You have recorded their contacts and necessary information in a Google Sheet.
-Now you need to transfer this data from the Sheet to CS-Cart.*
+*Imagine that you need statistics on orders for several months.
+It will let you know who made the most orders, who spent the most money, which days had the most sales, etc. Google Sheets is a handy tool for creating such graphs and charts.
+If you want order data to appear regularly in the table, you need to transfer it from the store to the table.*

 You can save time on routine processes by integrating with Zapier and creating Zaps.
-Let's create a Zap that will add a new customer to the store when a new row is added to the Google Sheet.
+Let's create a Zap that will add information about new orders to the Google Sheet.

 #. `Sign up <https://zapier.com/sign-up/>`_ or `login <https://zapier.com/app/login>`_ to your Zapier account and click the **Create Zap** button.

 #. Сreate a **Trigger Event**.
     #.
 Select an app and an event.
 Then click **Continue**.

-       **App event**—*Google Sheets*;
+       **App event**—*CS-Cart*;

-       **Trigger event**—*new Spreadsheet row*.
+       **Trigger event**—*New Order*.

-    #. **Choose account**.
-The account that the Google Sheet is associated with.
+    #. **Choose account**. :ref:`The connection that was created when setting up the store integration with Zapier <zapier-connection-cs-cart>`.

-    #. **Set up trigger**.
-Select the **spreadsheet** where you entered the vendor data.
-Also select a **worksheet**—new records from this sheet will fire the trigger.
-Click **Continue**.

     #. **Test trigger**.
-If everything was configured correctly, you will see the data from your Google Sheets.
+If everything was configured correctly, you will see the details of the last order from your store.

 #.
 Create an **Action Event**.
     #.
 Select an app and an event.
 Then click **Continue**.

-       **App event**—*CS-Cart*;
+       **App event**—*Google Sheets*;

-       **Action event**—*Create User*.
+       **Action event**—*Create Spreadsheet Row*.

-    #.
-Choose account. :ref:`The connection that was created when setting up the store integration with Zapier <zapier-connection-cs-cart>`.
+    #. **Choose account**.
+The account that the Google Sheet is associated with.

+    #. **Set up action**. :ref:`Customize data fields according to Google Sheets <zapier-spreadsheet_requirements>`.
 Click **Continue**.

-    #. **Set up action**. :ref:`Customize user data fields according to Google Sheets <zapier-spreadsheet_requirements>`.

     #. **Test action**.
-If everything was configured correctly, then a new customer will be created on the marketplace based on the data from the spreadsheet.
+If everything was configured correctly, a new row with detailed information about the last order in the store will appear in your Google Sheet.

 #. **Turn on Zap**.

    Your Zap is ready!
-Now data about new users in Google Sheets will be automatically transferred to your store.
+Now data about new orders in your store will be automatically transferred to the Google Sheet.
 You can also create Zaps for other triggers and events.

 .. image:: img/finished_zap.png
     :alt: Finished Zap with customized actions and triggers.